thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

     10:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-19-pe.png
         title: 'After adding the widget save all applied changes;'

-    11:
+entity-from-dashboard-state-5:
+    0:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-20-pe.png
-        title: 'Now, click a action button opposite any entity;'
+        title: 'Now, click an action button opposite any entity;'
-    12:
+    1:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-21-pe.png
         title: 'You will be transitioned to an inner state that shows a widget with entity from dashboard’s state details.'

 owner-of-entity-from-dashboard-state-1:
     0: